 Victoria accepts instructions on a conditional fee basis.

-She is a member of the Personal Injuries Bar Association.
+She is a member of the Personal Injuries Bar Association and of the Professional Negligence Bar Association.